Dev-hwang/flutter_foreground_task/README.md

 }
 ```

-4. When you have completed the required foreground task, call `FlutterForegroundTask.stop()`.
+4. When you have completed the required foreground task, call `FlutterForegroundTask.instance.stop()`.

 ```dart
 void stopForegroundTask() {